3 Colocation

 Welcome to the second part of the book!

 In the book's first part in Chapters 1 and 2, we explored latency as a performance metric and how to model and measure it, an essential prerequisite for optimizing for low latency.
-In this book's second part, we'll focus on the various techniques for optimizing latency from a data perspective.
-The technique we will look at in this chapter is colocation.
+However, in this second part of the book, we'll turn our focus on optimizing data-related latency.